90pixel/MeiliAdmin/README.md

 MeiliSearch is a powerful, fast, open-source, easy to use and deploy search engine.
 Both searching and indexing are highly customizable.
 Features such as typo-tolerance, filters, and synonyms are provided out-of-the-box.
 For more information about features go to [MeiliSearch documentation](https://docs.meilisearch.com/ "MeiliSearch documentation")

-### MeiliAdmin

-MeiliAdmin is a UI interface for managing your MeiliSearch servers easily.
-MeiliAdmin doesn't have any auth service.
-You have to manage it in your private network (such as VPN).
-MeiliAdmin crafted by 90Pixel with ❤️.

 ### Features